Manage AI Visibility Tracking

 - Write your query using placeholders for dynamic personalisation:

-- Save and select the custom scenario for use in your configuration
+- Save and select

 - Be specific: Include relevant details that trigger better AI responses